Ernie Logan

-Ernest Edward Logan II (born May 18, 1968) and attended Pine Forest High School.
+Ernest Edward Logan II (born May 18, 1968) is an American former professional football player.
+He attended Pine Forest High School in Fayetteville, North Carolina.
 The 6-foot-4, 290-pound Fayetteville, North Carolina native played his college football at East Carolina University from 1986 to 1990, where he racked up 100 tackles (including 16 behind the line of scrimmage) and 5.0 quarterback sacks.

-He played in the National Football League (NFL) from 1991–2000.
+He played in the National Football League (NFL) from 1991 to 2000.
+He was selected by the Atlanta Falcons in the ninth round of the 1991 NFL draft with the 226th overall pick.

 Post-playing career

-Logan is currently a line coach at IMG Academy in Bradenton, Fla. after 11 years as the defensive line coach at Jacksonville University.
+Logan is currently a line coach at IMG Academy in Bradenton, Florida, after 11 years as the defensive line coach at Jacksonville University.
 He also did internships with the Cleveland Browns, New England Patriots and Miami Dolphins.